herkkules/herkkules/README.md

 Turning strategic insights into measurable outcomes requires legwork.
 I support organisations in navigating critical periods, whether it be in-person opening new markets, researching a product, or integrating sensitive systems.

-> - **Product Studies** can be used to reduce risk and improve operational oversight.
-Equipped with academic fundamentals and operational experience, I can pick apart mental models and structure them into executable code for feasibility analysis and due diligence.
+> - **Product Studies** can improve operational oversight and reduce risk.
+Equipped with academic fundamentals and operational experience, I can pick apart mental models and structure them into code for feasibility analysis and due diligence.

 > - **Market Entry** requires more than a plan, it demands strategic network-building and partnerships.
 And a strong bias for action.
 I am at my creative best in cultivating local connections into partnerships and tangible business ventures.